Overview of UCLA

 To safeguard the rights and welfare of human research subjects, UCLA adheres unequivocally to the principles of The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects in Research by the National Commission for the Protection of Human Subjects in Biomedical and Behavioral Research.
 UCLA has established policies, including UCLA Policy 991, to assure full compliance with all federal regulations, state laws, and University of California policies governing the participation of Human Subjects in Research.

 The Human Research Protection Program (HRPP) is the global UCLA program which oversees the safety and welfare of participants in Human Subjects Research projects in accordance with all applicable federal regulations, state law and institutional policy.
 At the institutional level, the HRPP includes five areas: UCLA as an academic institution; the Office of the Human Research Protection Program (OHRPP) which includes the Institutional Review Boards; the investigators; the study sponsors; and the Research participants themselves.
-The UCLA HRPP received initial full accreditation from the Association for the Protection of Human Research Programs (AAHRPP) on June 11, 2009 and was re-accredited in 2012.
+The UCLA HRPP received initial full accreditation from the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP) on June 11, 2009 and was re-accredited in 2012 and 2017.

 The UCLA OHRPP in partnership with the research community is responsible for: